Zstacko/ost-sdk-go/Example/Pods/Anchorage/README.md

 Using `leftAnchor` and `rightAnchor` is rarely the right choice.
 To encourage this, `horizontalAnchors` and `edgeAnchors` use the `leadingAnchor` and `trailingAnchor` layout anchors.

 #### Inset instead of Shift
 When constraining leading/trailing or top/bottom, it is far more common to work in terms of an inset from the edges instead of shifting both edges in the same direction.
 When building the expression, Anchorage will flip the relationship and invert the constant in the constraint on the far side of the axis.
-This makes the expressions much more natur
+This makes the expressions much more natural to work with.

+## Priority

+The `~` is used to specify priority of the constraint resulting fr